-A thickness layer of disappointment has settled and made it’s home there.
+A thick layer of disappointment has settled and made it’s home there.
 Coating my thoughts in numbness.
 So much so it feels kinda like an overload of data.

 I wish you could do that with your mind, like a computer.
 Chuck it out when you realise it’s not on your side anymore.
 Bin it when it leads you back to the same conclusions but just with different faces and names attached.

 Begin again.
-Same goals just open to different roots.
+Same goals just open to different routes.

 Because once they see all of it, it’s too overwhelming.
 They have to leave.

 Maybe they hold some colour, an idea or a familiar memory with them.
 Or maybe they just come in to get out of the cold.

 I, being the artist just lay on the floor.
 As useful as a purposefully placed over-sized fern in minimalist apartments.
 Sitting in one of those ugly, paper pot-bags.
 Fuck those pot-bags.

 The paintings speak if you bothered to hear them.
 They also have a tendency to cry and water your floors.

 But you don’t- so I’m waiting for nothing.
 No one to buy.
 No one to wonder why that’s like that.
 Why that stroke is so brash or rushed or passionate or… just there.
 Existing- on a canvas.
 Everyday, a new idea on a page you may or may not frame.